M-Phazes

-Mark Landon (born 1 February 1983), better known by his stage name M-Phazes, is an Australian-born producer based in LA.
+Mark Landon (born 1 February 1983), better known by his stage name M-Phazes, is an Australian-born producer based in Los Angeles.
 He has produced records for Logic, Demi Lovato, Madonna, Eminem, Kehlani, Zara Larsson, Remi Wolf, Kiiara, Noah Cyrus, and Cautious Clay.
-He produced and wrote Eminem’s “Bad Guy” off 2015's Grammy Winner for Best Rap Album of the Year The Marshall Mathers LP 2.
-He produced and wrote “Sober” by Demi Lovato, “playinwitme” by KYLE ft.
-Kehlani, “Adore” by Amy Shark, “I Got So High That I Saw Jesus” by Noah Cyrus, and “Painkiller” by Ruel ft Denzel Curry.
+He produced and wrote Eminem's 2015 song "Bad Guy", as well as "Sober" by Demi Lovato and "playinwitme" by KYLE.

-M-Phazes developed and produced Kimbra, KYLE, Amy Shark, and Ruel before they broke.
-He put his energy into Ruel beginning at age 13 and guided him to RCA.
-M-Phazes produced Amy Shark’s successful songs including “Love Songs Ain't for Us,” co-written by Ed Sheeran.
-He worked extensively with KYLE before he broke and remains one of his main producers.
-In 2017, M-Phazes was nominated for Producer of the Year at the APRA Awards alongside Flume.
+Landon discovered and led singer Ruel to sign with RCA Records.
+M-Phazes produced Amy Shark’s songs including "Love Songs Ain't for Us", co-written by Ed Sheeran.
+In 2017, Landon was nominated for Producer of the Year at the APRA Awards alongside Flume.
 In 2018 he won 5 ARIA Awards including Producer of the Year.
-His recent releases are with Remi Wolf, VanJess, and Kiiara.

-Cautious Clay, Keith Urban, Travis Barker, Nas, Pusha T, Anne-Marie, Kehlani, Alison Wonderland, Lupe Fiasco, Alessia Cara, Joey Bada$$, Wiz Khalifa, Teyana Taylor, and Wale have all featured on tracks M-Phazes produced.

 Early life

 M-Phazes was born on 1 February 1983.
 He went to Miami High School on the Gold Coast and lived in Burleigh Heads, Queensland.

 Career

 2008: One Stop Shop

 In 2008, Mark Landon was the winner of Sha Money XL's 'One Stop Shop' beat battle in Phoenix, Arizona.
 The competition was judged by producers such as Swizz Beats (Jay Z, Alicia Keys), DJ Premier (Nas, Christina Aguilera) and Denaun Porter (Eminem, D12).
 His win at One Stop would lead to producing for Contemporary R&B superstar Amerie.